 As visualization software is inseparably associated with information, its quality is a critical factor that influences the overall application performance.
 Only healthy data can serve for true-to-fact analytics, which is why a company should place special emphasis on the quality of incoming information.
 We recommend determining a quality threshold to pick out only appropriate data for processing.

 For users’ convenience, an application should support a wide variety of incoming data formats and should be able to integrate their different formats.
-Also, this software should enable a concurrent teamwork to encourage efficient collaboration and represent changes that users make in a real-time manner.
+Also, this software should enable concurrent teamwork to encourage efficient collaboration and represent changes that users make in a real-time manner.
 This feature significantly improves the user experience as it grants immediate access to up-to-date analytics results.

 Besides technologies and design, strict security considerations is another crucial aspect, as companies often visualize sensitive data.
 Companies that need to grant different terms of access to separate user groups may require role-based access to specific information.
-That is why development teams should consider application’s access management and threat detection capabilities.
+That is why development teams should consider the application’s access management and threat detection capabilities.

 Not only does technology constantly alter, but so does the business environment, which is why the ongoing updating of software functionality is a prerequisite.
 With the course of time, some of the dashboards may become irrelevant, while new requirements may emerge.
 Companies, therefore, need to refresh their applications no less than once a year.